-- l) A Bachelor's degree, or its equivalent, from an accredited college or university, or evidence of having completed equivalent studies under a different educational system. - 2) Satisfactory completion at the undergraduate level of three courses, or equivalent: - a. two courses in Buddhism, Eastern religions or Eastern philosophy, and - b. one course in comparative or world religions. - 3) Scores from the Graduate Record Examination (GRE) Aptitude Test taken within the last five years.
+- l) A Bachelor's degree, or its equivalent, from an accredited college or university, or evidence of having completed equivalent studies under a different educational system. - 2) Satisfactory completion at the undergraduate level of three courses, or equivalent: - a.
+Two courses in Buddhism, Eastern religions or Eastern philosophy, and - b.
+One course in comparative or world religions. - 3) Scores from the Graduate Record Examination (GRE) Aptitude Test taken within the last five years.
 Foreign students who have not previously completed a degree program in the United States are required to take the Test of English as a Foreign Language (TOEFL) including Test of Written English (TWE) in place of the GRE Aptitude Test.
 A score of 550 or more on the TOEFL is required for admission.
-Information concerning these tests may be obtained from the Educational Testing Service Western Office, 2731 Systron Drive, Concord, CA 94518, 925.808.2000; or Educational Testing Service Corporate Headquarters, Rosedale Road, Princeton, NJ 08541, 609.921.9000; or online at www.ets.org.
-For reporting scores, applicants to the M.A.
-(Buddhist Studies) should use the GTU's institutional code, which is 4336.
-Applicants to the M.B.S. should request an additional copy which they then include with the other application materials.
+Information may be obtained from the ETS Western Office, 2731 Systron Drive, Concord, CA 94518, 925.808.2000; or ETS Corporate Headquarters, Rosedale Road, Princeton, NJ 08541, 609.921.9000; or online at www.ets.org.
+Applicants to the M.A. should use the GTU's institutional code, which is 4336.
+Applicants to the M.B.S. should use IBS's code, which is 0132. - 4) The completed application, which includes in part: - a.
+Personal information form.

-- 4) The completed application, which includes in part: - a.
-Personal information form. - b.
+- b.
 Three letters of recommendation.
 For application to the M.A.
 (Buddhist Studies) program these letters should attest to the applicant's ability to perform graduate level work.
-For application to the M.B.S. these letters should attest to the applicant's ability to perform graduate level work, level of commitment to Buddhism, and/or familiarity with Buddhist thought. - c.
+For application to the M.B.S. and M.Div. these letters should attest to the applicant's ability to perform graduate level work, level of commitment to Buddhism, and/or familiarity with Buddhist thought. - c.
 Statement of purpose.
 This statement should describe the applicant's reason for studying at IBS and the GTU, that is, what goal do they wish to attain through the educational program offered. - d.
-Non-refundable application fee of \$50.
+Non-refundable application fee of \$40.
 For the M.A.
 (Buddhist Studies) this is payable to the Graduate Theological Union.
 For the M.B.S. this is payable to the Institute of Buddhist Studies.